microsoft/PowerToys/README.md

 ### PowerToys Run

- - Removed full stops from the plugin descriptions for consistency in the UI.
+ - Improved the plugin descriptions for consistency in the UI.
 Thanks [@HydroH](https://github.com/HydroH)!
  - Fixed UI scaling for different dpi scenarios.
  - Fixed crash on a racing condition when updating UWP icon paths in the Program plugin.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Fixed PowerToys Run hanging when trying to close an unresponsive window in the WindowWalker plugin.
 Thanks [@GhostVaibhav](https://github.com/GhostVaibhav)!